fermyon/developer/content/common/contributing-docs.md

 <!-- @searchTerm "honing" -->

 When using the above `@searchTerm` feature, please note the following:
-- the words must be separated by a space.
+- the words must be separated by a space i.e. <!-- @searchTerm "port listen request" -->
 - these keywords will be boosted in the search results by at least one order of magnitude; so please use them with caution, so as not to displace other valid pages containing similar content.

 Example: If you search for the word "honing", the results will point you to the previous heading in this specific section of the developer documentation.